Finance & Governance

 2. Strategic Responses in a Transformed Environment

-3. Implementation Pathways and Strategic Capability
+3. Strategic Capability Pathways

-2. To identify which elements of these approaches are adaptable across different political, economic, and institutional contexts.
+2. Extract Transferable Lessons from Practice: to examine case studies illustrating how governments are responding to sustained volatility, and identify which elements are adaptable across diverse political, economic, and institutional contexts.

 The fully-residential retreat will take place at Château de Romainville, France, providing an inspiring setting for focused discussions.
-The Chatham House Rule will ensure an open and confidential environment, fostering trust and open exchange among participants.

 Partners